 Amazon’s A9 Algorithm

-At first look it may seem that the Amazon SEO is similar to Google or Yahoo search engines.
+At first look, it may seem that the Amazon SEO is similar to Google or Yahoo search engines.
 However, one must understand that Amazon is a buying platform, making it different and more diversified in some ways.

 The main objective of the Amazon Algorithm is to help consumers in product search.
 The algorithm as such ranks different companies and their product on the site, providing the most relevant results to the consumer.
-Which in turn, tells us that algorithm is the prime key to determine which sellers would be displayed to the customers on the product page.
+Which in turn, tells us that the algorithm is the prime key to determine which sellers would be displayed to the customers on the product page.

 With recent Amazon updates, there’s been a huge drop in ranking for many products that earlier ranked very highly.
 The number of variables to be looked in order to rank a product in Amazon have highly increased, from product reviews to the meta keyword used.
 All of these efforts aren’t necessarily bad however, they all aim to erase Black Hat SEO practices on its platform, all to create a market where free forces of demand operate.